A guide to using creatine monohydrate to build muscle

 Creatine is a supplement which I believe everybody should use.

-That includes people who are looking to gain muscle, or get stronger, or just generally lead a better quality of life.
+That includes people who are looking to gain muscle, or get stronger, or just generally have a better quality of life.

 What Is Creatine?